nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

    ```

 2. Change into the directory `nevis-mobile-authentication-sdk-installer-flutter-FLUTTER_PLUGIN_VERSION` and use it as your working directory.
-3. Run the SKD installer command:
+3. Run the SDK installer command:

    ```bash
    ./sdkinstall for-framework Flutter FLUTTER_APP_PROJECT_DIR